phpro/soap-client/README.md

 Last but not least, we want to make it easy for you to configure your SoapClient.
  That is why we included a generated ClientFactory on which you can configure your custom Client.
  You want some other settings during development and in production?
  No problem!
-Sit back and let the factory handle your Client initialisation.
+Sit back and let the factory handle your Client initialization.